CARDAMOM, FENNEL, SAFFRON, CORIANDER, POPPY SEED SPICE MIX

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Cardamom, Fennel, Saffron, Coriander, Poppy Seed Spice Mix is a good fit for you.
+You'll learn your body type, and whether Cardamom, Fennel, Saffron, Coriander, Poppy Seed Spice Mix is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Increases These Biocharacteristics (Gunas)